Recycling

 Yes No

-grass cuttings cardboard
+grass cuttings cardboard and paper

-hedge trimmings soil/stones/hardcore
+hedge trimmings soil/stones/rubble

 garden prunings food/drink cartons